 Malin Hansen developed the inventory questions, and over 60 UBC undergraduate students and many faculty members participated in the process.
-Please see the ‘People’ page to read biographical information about Malin, or to contact her for further information about this concept inventory; Malin can provide you with a password to download the Population Dynamics Concept Inventory package.
+Please see the ‘People’ page to read biographical information about Malin, or to contact her for further information about this concept inventory.

 Download the Population Dynamics Concept Inventory Package

 You can download the files that make up the complete Population Dynamics Concept Inventory Package by clicking here.